Ecco2k: 2013–present: Drain Gang

 In 2017, Arogundade began to perform solo live sets for the first time.
 The following year, he modelled at Paris Fashion Week for Alyx Studio; he also appeared at London Fashion Week's "Challenge the Fabric" competition as a panelist.
 On 27 November 2019, Arogundade released his debut solo studio album, which was also a surprise album, E. To record it, Arogundade had to leave his day job as a designer and photo retoucher at Eytys.
 It was recorded in Stockholm, Berlin, Los Angeles, London, Falun, and Bangkok, and preceded by singles "AAA Powerline" and "Fruit Bleed Juice", with the latter receiving a music video.
-The next year, Arogundade toured Europe and released more music videos for E songs: "Peroxide" on 29 January and "Security!" on 30 July.
+In 2020, Arogundade toured Europe and released more music videos for E songs: "Peroxide" on 29 January and "Security!" on 30 July.
 That year, he also released singles "Girls Just Want to Have Fun" with Bladee on 24 February and "Pollen" on 17 September, in which Arogundade sings in Swedish.

 On 31 March 2021, Arogundade released a surprise EP, PXE, fully accompanied by a video from artist and animator Freddy Carrasco.
 Unlike E, PXE was entirely produced by Arogundade.
 On 19 January 2022, he released the standalone single "Amygdala" with Bladee.
 On 17 March, they released a collaborative studio album, Crest, which was recorded in the Swedish countryside.
 The Fader staff considered it the 22nd best album of 2022, while Pitchfork included it in their list of best progressive pop music of the year.
 After the album's release, Arogundade toured worldwide with Drain Gang in their first world tour as a collective.
 He left Year0001 in 2023.

 On 19 April 2024, Arogundade released a collaborative single with Bladee and Thaiboy Digital, "TL;DR".
 He played at the Sydney Opera House on 1 June.
 On 14 May 2025, Arogundade released the song "MAKKA" with British rapper fakemink, produced by longtime collaborator Mechatok.
-On June 12, Arogundade was featured alongside Bladee on Mechatok's "Expressions on Your Face" from his debut studio album Wide Awake.
+On 12 June, Arogundade was featured alongside Bladee on Mechatok's "Expression on Your Face" from his debut studio album Wide Awake.